UPDATE: APRIL 7, 2025

 - Convenient and Eco-friendly: The FoodCycler appliance allows households to dispose of food scraps in a sustainable and efficient way, reducing landfill waste and harmful greenhouse gas emissions.

-- Quick Composting Process: In as little as 6–8 hours, the FoodCycler converts food waste into dry, odor-free compost that can be used in gardens, yards, and landscaping projects.
+- Quick Food Waste Processing: In as little as 6–8 hours, the FoodCycler converts food waste into dry, odor-free soil amendment that can be used in gardens, yards, and landscaping projects.

 - Supports Big Lakes County’s Sustainability Goals: This initiative aligns with the County’s efforts to reduce its environmental footprint and build a circular economy that benefits residents and the local ecosystem.